escience-conference/2023/pages/call_for_workshops.md

 Workshops and tutorials will be held on Tuesday, October 11, 2022.
 Please refer to the call for workshops and call for tutorials for further information.

 ## Key Dates:
-- Workshop Submissions due: Monday, February 14, 2022
+- Workshop Submissions due: Monday, February 28, 2022
-- Workshop Acceptance Notification: Monday, February 28, 2022
+- Workshop Acceptance Notification: Monday, March 14, 2022
 - All Camera-ready Submissions due: Monday, August 15, 2022
 - Workshops: Tuesday, October 11, 2022